Methods of Connecting

 - Skype (Free, best option for those calling in from overseas, mobile friendly and free)

 - As organizer, become familiar with features of meeting app you use, and how features may enhance your experience depending on the platform.
 For example, if you wish to host an all Lagunita Mini-Reunionyou might go with Zoom that enables breakout rooms and breakout by individual dorms (Adelfa, Eucalipto, Granada, Naranja, Ujamaa, etc.).
 Alternatively, Google Meet's free version has maximum of 100 participants and 1 hour maximum length.

-- Consider the ease of use and accessibitly of it to your group members.
+- Consider the ease of use and accessibility of it to your group members.

 - Consider adding security to your gathering by adding a password.
-If you do add a password, be aware that some group members may need extra support signing into your virtual event.
+If you do add a password, be aware that some group members may need extra support signing into your online event.